 get in contact with research groups that participate in the leading physics experiments in the world,

 gain a solid background for employment in engineering, data analysis, software development or further PhD studies.

-A wide range of courses are available, including Accelerator physics and technology such as for radiation detectors for research and medical applications, Advanced nuclear physics, Advanced particle physics, Quantum field theory, Symmetry and group theory, Quantum chromodynamics, and Effective field theories.
-More basic courses are also available, including Special relativity, Electrodynamics and Quantum mechanics.
-You have great freedom in choosing courses and tailoring your own Master's degree.
+A wide range of courses are available, including Accelerator Physics and technology such as radiation detectors for research and medical applications, Advanced Nuclear Physics, Advanced Particle Physics, Quantum Field Theory, Symmetry and Group Theory, Quantum Chromodynamics, and Effective Field Theories.
+More basic courses are also available, including Special Relativity, Electrodynamics and Quantum Mechanics.
+You have great freedom in choosing courses and tailoring your own Master's programme.

 Student profile You are naturally curious about how the world works and realise that formulating a question can be just as important as finding the answer.
-You have a good theoretical foundation in both Physics and Mathematics and experience in using it to analyse data or create computer-based models to solve problems.
+You have a good theoretical foundation in both physics and mathematics.
+Furthermore, you have experience in using the foundation to analyse data or create computer-based models to solve problems.
 Obviously, you already know the basics of Quantum Physics.

 A PhD education is a distinct possibility in your future so you would value coming in close contact with current research and prominent researchers in the field.
 So, if you are searching for the answer, a Master's degree in physics from Uppsala University might be exactly what takes you there.

 The programme leads to a Master of Science (120 credits) with Physics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Science (60 credits).

 How did you choose the Master’s Programme in Physics?